Bills uplifted by Hamlin's progress, hope to show resilience - WHIZ News

 And a rallying message from Hamlin’s father, Mario — delivered to the Bills via a Zoom call on Wednesday — provided another boost as the Bills (12-3) resumed practicing in preparation to host the New England Patriots (8-8) in their season finale on Sunday.

 “His message was the team needs to get back to focus on the goals they had set for themselves.
-Damar would have wanted it that way,” McDermott said.
+Damar would have wanted it that way,” McDermott said during the team’s first media availability since Hamlin’s life was endangered.
 “We owe that to Damar, and we owe that to his family.”

 Quarterback Josh Allen was particularly inspired by what Hamlin communicated to his bedside nurse upon waking up Wednesday evening.
 Unable to speak because of an oxygen tube inserted in his mouth, Hamlin asked by writing on a pad of paper if the Bills had beaten the Bengals.
 (He didn’t know the game was suspended after his injury.)